ALERRT Mission: To provide the best research-based active shooter response training in the nation.

 ALERRT Vision: Training and research that saves lives and protects communities.

-The Advanced Law Enforcement Rapid Response Training (ALERRT) Center at Texas State University was created in 2002 as a partnership between Texas State University, the San Marcos, Texas Police Department and the Hays County, Texas Sheriff’s Office to address the need for active shooter response training for first responders.
+The ALERRT Center at Texas State University was created in 2002 as a partnership between Texas State University, the San Marcos, Texas Police Department and the Hays County, Texas Sheriff’s Office to address the need for active shooter response training for first responders.
 In 2013, ALERRT at Texas State was named the National Standard in Active Shooter Response Training by the FBI.